NNPDF/eko/doc/source/theory/N3LO_ad.rst

 divergence.

-In any case |N3LO| |DGLAP| evolution at small-x, especially for singlet-like PDFs, will not be reliable until the splitting function resummation will not be available up to NNLL.
+In any case |N3LO| |DGLAP| evolution at small-x, especially for singlet-like PDFs, will not be reliable until the splitting function resummation will not be available up to |NNLL|.

 Non-singlet sector
 ------------------